 DC Charger for Onewheel, 2nd Gen

-Explore beyond the range of power outlets with a DC charger for the Onewheel.
+Explore beyond the range of power outlets with a portable charger for the Onewheel.
 Recharge directly from battery to battery with no conversion to AC, and no need to bring the Onewheel charger.
-The kit includes a protective box sized for a standard 36v 4.4ah hoverboard battery, which can provide a single full charge for the Onewheel.
-A boost converter slides onto the top of the case and converts the output of the battery to the 58.4V that a Onewheel+ and Onewheel Original needs for charging, or the 63V required by a Onewheel XR.
+The kit includes a protective box sized for a standard 36V hoverboard battery, which can provide a single full charge for the Onewheel+.
+A controller slides onto the top of the case and converts the output of the battery to the 58.4V that a Onewheel+ and Onewheel Original needs for charging, or the 63V required by a Onewheel XR.
 Choose which type of Onewheel you want the charger configured for.

 High capacity, high quality batteries are available from Carvepower here.
 Each of these is capable of charging a Onewheel+ 1.75 times.
-Standard hoverboard batteries are easy to find on Ebay, ranging from $35 to $60.
+Standard hoverboard batteries are easy to find on Ebay, ranging from $45 to $75.
 Search for "36v 4.4AH battery".
 Batteries made from Samsung or LG cells will be the best quality, though a little more expensive on average.
 Batteries from Ebay will usually provide a little over one charge.
 The actual capacity might vary a little, so it is wise to do a test charge before going out into the field.

-Extra cases are available for additional batteries, and the charger can be ordered with a double battery case for holding two batteries connected together.
 When charging while riding (CnR) it's best to use two batteries wired together with a splitter.
 In addition to the extra range, they share the load and do not heat up as much as a single battery.
-The double battery setup runs cool enough to stay zipped up in a backpack, but a single battery should have ventilation available, or be removed from the pack while charging.
+The double battery setup runs cool enough to stay zipped up in a backpack, but a single battery should have ventilation available, or be removed from the backpack while charging.